FangpingWan/NeoDTI/README.md

 * mat_drug_protein_unique: Drug-Protein interaction matrix, in which known unique and non-unique DTIs were labelled as 3 and 1, respectively, the corresponding unknown ones were labelled as 2 and 0 (see the paper for the definition of unique).
 * mat_compound_protein_bindingaffinity.txt: Compound-Protein binding affinity matrix (measured by negative logarithm of _Ki_).

 All entities (i.e., drugs, compounds, proteins, diseases and side-effects) are organized in the same order across all files.
+These files: drug.txt, protein.txt, disease.txt, se.txt, drug_dict_map, protein_dict_map, mat_drug_se.txt, mat_protein_protein.txt, mat_drug_drug.txt, mat_protein_disease.txt, mat_drug_disease.txt, mat_protein_drug.txt, mat_drug_protein.txt, Similarity_Matrix_Proteins.txt, are extracted from https://github.com/luoyunan/DTINet.

 # Contacts